-SINSHEIMER has about 100 cattle outside the plant site-boundary in the NNE sector.
-These cattle were allowed to breed and about 90 calves were sold to mass market in 2010.
-SINSHEIMER did not slaughter any cattle for personal consumption in 2010.
+READ had about 72 adult cattle and 68 calves outside the site-boundary in the NNE sector.
+About 68 yearling cattle were sold to mass market in 2015.

-READ has about 120 cattle and 160 calves outside the plant siteboundary in the NNE sector.
-No cattle were sold to mass market in 2010.
-READ did not slaughter any cattle for personal consumption in 2010.
-ANDRE has about 80 cattle outside the plant site-boundary in the ENE sector.
-About 80 calves were sold to mass market in 2010.
-ANDRE did not slaughter any cattle in 2010 for personal consumption.
+ANDRE had about 80 cattle outside the site-boundary in the ENE sector.
+About 80 calves were sold to mass market in 2015.
+ANDRE did not slaughter any cattle in 2015 for personal consumption.

-MELLO manages about 800 cattle outside the plant site-boundary in the E, ESE, and SE sectors.
-Harris Ranch Beef Corporation owned these cattle and sold all of them to mass market in 2010.
-MELLO did not slaughter any cattle in 2010 for personal consumption.
+MELLO managed about 800 cattle outside the site-boundary in the E, ESE, and SE sectors.
+Harris Ranch Beef Corporation owned these cattle and sold all of them to mass market in 2015.
+MELLO did not slaughter any cattle in 2015 for personal consumption.

-Two landowners (JOHE and ANDRE) take wild game for personal consumption outside the plant site-boundary in the NNE, NE, and ENE sectors.
-This wild game consists of approximately 2 deer and 4 wild pigs per landowner.

-There is a California State Park Ranger Office in the NNW sector at 7.483 kilometers (4.65 miles) from the plant.
-Approximately 3 people occupy this office from 1000 to 1500 each day per week.
+Two landowners (JOHE and ANDRE) harvested wild game for personal consumption outside the site-boundary in the NNE, NE, and ENE sectors.
+This wild game consisted of approximately two deer per landowner.
+There was a California State Park Ranger Office in the NNW sector at 7.48 kilometers (4.65 miles) from the site.
+Approximately three State Parks staff personnel occupied this office from 1000 to 1500 each day (365 days per year).

-There is a public campground (Islay Creek Campground) located in the NNW sector at Montana de Oro State Park at 7.387 kilometers (4.59 miles).
-This campground is near Spooner's Cove.

-Approximately 713,000 people visited Montana de Oro State Park via day use permit.
+There was a public campground (Islay Creek Campground) located in the NNW sector at Montana de Oro State Park at 7.36 kilometers (4.57 miles).
+This campground was near Spooner's Cove.
+Approximately 713,000 people visited Montana de Oro State Park via day-use permit.
 Approximately 22,000 people spent the night at Islay Creek Campground.

-There is public access to hiking trails at the north and south ends of the plant property.
+There was public access to hiking trails at the north and south ends of the PG&E property in 2015.

-The Point Buchon Trail is located at the north end of PG&E property and has about 20,000 visitors annually.
-It traverses about 3.5 miles of coastline from Coon Creek to Crowbar Canyon.
-The trail is open for day hikes Thursday thru Monday from approximately 0800-1600.
-Two to three people from California Land Management occupy the trail head booth during operating hours.
-This trail was opened to the public on July 13, 2007.
+The Point Buchon Trail was located at the north end of PG&E property and had about 18,000 visitors in 2015.
+The trail traversed about 3.5 miles of coastline from Coon Creek to Crowbar Canyon.
+The trail was open to the public for day hikes Thursday thru Monday from approximately 0800-1700.
+Two to three people from California Land Management occupied the trail head booth near Coon Creek during operational days from 0700 to 1730.
+This trail was originally opened to the public on July 13, 2007.

-The Pecho Coast Trail is located at the south end of PG&E property and has about 2,500 visitors annually.
-The trail is approximately 3.7 miles long and leads to the Point San Luis Lighthouse near Avila Beach.
-Access is controlled (by permission only) and conducted by docents.
-This trail is just slightly outside the 5 mile radius of the plant.
-Pecho Coast Trail hikes are only available on Wednesdays (about 20 people) and Saturdays (about 40 people).
-30-40 Lighthouse keepers occupy the Lighthouse grounds on Tuesdays, Thursdays, and Saturdays from 0800-1600.
-The Lighthouse property is owned by the Harbor District.
+The Pecho Coast Trail was located at the south end of PG&E property and had about 3,000 visitors in 2015.
+The trail was approximately 3.7 miles long and led from the Avila Beach DCPP entrance gate to the Point San Luis Lighthouse property and up the coastline to Rattlesnake Canyon.
+Access was controlled (via web-site reservation permission only) and conducted by docents.
+This trail was just slightly outside the 5 mile radius of the site.
+Pecho Coast Trail hikes were only available on Wednesdays (about 20 people) and Saturdays (about 40 people).

+Thirty to forty Port San Luis Lighthouse keepers occupied the lighthouse grounds on Tuesdays, Thursdays, and Saturdays from 0800-1600.
+Special events were also held at the lighthouse throughout the year (e.g. weddings, fundraisers, reunions, etc).
+The lighthouse property was owned by the Port San Luis Harbor District.